Type 1 diabetes may also be known by a variety of other names, including the following:

 Daily blood glucose monitoring

-The complications of gestational diabetes are usually manageable and preventable.
+The complications of gestational diabetes are usually preventable or manageable.
 The key to prevention is careful control of blood sugar levels just as soon as the diagnosis of gestational diabetes is made.

-Infants of mothers with gestational diabetes are vulnerable to several chemical imbalances, such as low serum calcium and low serum magnesium levels, but, in general, there are two major problems of gestational diabetes: macrosomia and hypoglycemia:
+Infants of mothers with gestational diabetes are vulnerable to several problems at birth, such as low serum calcium and low serum magnesium levels, but, in general, there are two major problems of gestational diabetes: macrosomia and hypoglycemia:

 Hypoglycemia.
 Hypoglycemia refers to low blood sugar in the baby immediately after delivery.
 This problem occurs if the mother's blood sugar levels have been consistently high, causing the fetus to have a high level of insulin in its circulation.
 After delivery, the baby continues to have a high insulin level, but it no longer has the high level of sugar from its mother, resulting in the newborn's blood sugar level becoming very low.
 The baby's blood sugar level is checked after birth, and if the level is too low, it may be necessary to give the baby glucose intravenously.